A-M-D-R-3-W/SmartSnip/README.md

 ### Interpreting Images

-- After capturing the screenshot, use the **Send to GPT-4** button to send the image for analysis.
+- After capturing the screenshot, use the **Interrogate** button to send the image for analysis.
 - The response from GPT-4V will be shown in the text area.

 ### Text-to-Speech

 - Once the analysis is done, click the **TTS** button to listen to the spoken version of the text.
 - The button will become red to indicate that the speech is being generated.
+If the button is clicked again, the TTS will be canceled.

 ### Settings